glacials/glacials/README.md

 ## I'm Ben 👋
-I'm a senior full-stack engineer born and raised in San Francisco.
+I'm a full-stack/backend engineer born and raised in San Francisco.
 I was an early employee at Twitch and I've worked on everything from social networks to authentication-as-a-service.
 I live in Seattle with my wife [@gwander][summer].

 [📧 Email me][email] | [📄 View my resume][resume]